sodazone/ocelloids-sdk/examples/watch-contracts/README.md

 # Watch Contract Messages

-This is a demo application that allows you to watch contract messages of a specific contract deployed on a Substrate network.
+This is a demo application designed for monitoring contract messages of a specific contract deployed on a Substrate network.

-The main monitoring logic of the application can be found in `watcher.ts`.
+The primary monitoring logic of the application can be found in the `watcher.ts` file.

 ## Configuration